As the founder of The Get Real Project, I am the steward of our vision and our service offerings, as well as a workshop leader and keynote speaker.

 I am an entrepreneur on a mission: to kick conventional business wisdom to the curb and transform how people work together as a result.

-I’m a recovering information technology consultant who has spent more than 20 years managing projects, working with clients, and facilitating groups of all kinds and sizes.
+I’m a recovering information technology consultant who has spent nearly 25 years managing projects, working with clients, and facilitating groups of all kinds and sizes.
 My focus for the last decade has been teaching people in consultative roles how to dramatically improve their business performance by getting relationships right.
 In that role, I have led learning programs and consulted with companies like Accenture, Blackboard, Deloitte, Great-West Life and Price Waterhouse Coopers, among many others.
 I have a BBA in Computer Information Systems, a MS in Organization Development, and certifications in team building and action learning.

 The Trusted Advisor Fieldbook is a practical guide to being a trusted advisor for leaders in any industry.
 A follow-on to the classic The Trusted Advisor, Charlie and I wrote The Fieldbook with the aim of creating a practical, dog-eared manual that you can keep on your desktop or in your laptop bag as an instant helper.